Erioldoesdesign/erioldoesdesign.github.io/_posts/2025-08-14-dangerzone.md

 ![Old design](https://raw.githubusercontent.com/Erioldoesdesign/erioldoesdesign.github.io/master/images/dangerzone-old-ui.png "Old design")

-*Old design*
+*Above:Old design*

 <br>

 ![New design](https://raw.githubusercontent.com/Erioldoesdesign/erioldoesdesign.github.io/master/images/dangerzone-new-ui.png "New design")

-*New design with recommended expandable settings and drag and drop UI for files*
+*Above:New design with recommended expandable settings and drag and drop UI for files*

 <br>

 ![New design](https://raw.githubusercontent.com/Erioldoesdesign/erioldoesdesign.github.io/master/images/dangerzone-new-design-2.png "New design")

-*New design with clearer document options choices*
+*Above:New design with clearer document options choices*

 <br>

 These examples illustrate a simple UX/UI intervention made as part of a wider feature process UX - the original Dangerzone offered a lot of settings upfront in a mixture of choice modes (checkbox, radio, file path picker etc.) but these were often already defaulted to what Dangerzone considers optional but by showing these to users, they believed this to be a vital choice in the step to complete a 'make a document safe' process.
 Many users didn't know how to answer these complex choices and the most stressed user cases want to get a 'cleaned' document asap as it might contain vital news information or mission information.
 While re-designing we decided to let users know before selecting a document that there are recommended settings they can change at any time but they are defaulted to the recommended selections.
 We placed these choices behind an 'expandable' ui element so that the only essential choice, the document language selection, which OCR needs in order to 'scan' the language letter forms correctly as the only choice there and defaulted to English.

 ## Team and collaboration